pathwaycom/llm-app/README.md

 ### Key Features

-- **HTTP REST queries** - The system is capable of responding in real time to HTTP REST queries.
+- **HTTP REST queries** - The system is capable of responding in real-time to HTTP REST queries.
 - **Real-time document indexing pipeline** - This pipeline reads data directly from S3-compatible storage, without the need to query an extra vector document database.
 - **Code reusability for offline evaluation** - The same code can be used for static evaluation of the system.
 - **Model testing** - Present and past queries can be run against fresh models to evaluate their quality.